-Built by a runner who kept blowing up in the back half, for runners who won't.
+Built by one ultrarunner who got tired of blowing up in the back half.

 THE OPERATION